iterorganization/IMAS-MUSCLE3/docs/source/actor_olc.rst

 OLC actor
 =================

-Actor for Operational Limit Checking of IMAS data in a simulation through the IDS-validator tool.
+Actor for Operational Limit Checking of IMAS data in a simulation through the IMAS-Validator tool.
 Useful for testing whether the simulation is still physical or to check whether a given workflow is viable for experiments.

 Available Settings